Even if most people are now working from home, burnout can still be experienced.

 Focus on what you love most about your job.

-If you’re struggling and feeling overwhelmed with your work tasks, take a moment to think back about the aspects of your job that you enjoy the most.
+If you’re struggling and feeling overwhelmed with your work tasks, take a moment to think about the aspects of your job that you enjoy the most.
 If you’re lacking creativity, take time to do some research and brainstorm ideas that stem from your favourite side of work.
 Take a moment each day to turn off all notifications and simply focus on finding inspiration.

 Communicate, communicate, communicate.